felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

     ![](rebase_finished.svg){style="display:block; margin: auto;"}

 If any commits can't be applied cleanly, Git asks for our intervention before continuing.
+This is done _for each_ commit being rebased; the developer is forced to fix commits so that they can be applied cleanly, one at a time, as if those commits had originally been developed on top of the destination branch.

-Note: the new commits are different from the original ones and they will have different hashes.
-Why?[^2]

-[^2]: The new commits have different parent commits, and if we had to solve any conflicts during the rebase, each intermediate snapshot will be different.
+The rebased commits are different from the original ones and they will have different hashes.
+Why?
+The rebased commits have different parent commits, and this is enough to change their hashes.
+If we also had to fix conflicts during the rebase, the commit contents will also be different.

-Now, if we switch `HEAD` to `master` and try to merge with `feature2`, a simple fast forward will do!
+Now if we switch `HEAD` to `master` and try to merge it with `feature2`, a fast forward will do!

 ### Keeping Feature Branches Up-To-Date With the Main Branch

-When developing a big feature in a separate branch, it's wise to ensure our code is up-to-date with the main branch of the project, otherwise we run the risk of working on top of a stale version of the code base.
+When developing a big feature on a separate branch, it's wise to ensure our code is up-to-date with the main branch of the project, otherwise we run the risk of working on top of a stale version of the code base.

-One way to accomplish this is by frequently merging the main branch into the feature branch:
+One way to stay up-to-date is by frequently merging the main branch into the feature branch:

 ![](frequent_merges.svg){style="display:block; margin: auto;"}

-If our project disallows three way merges, we would frequently rebase the feature branch on top of the main branch:
+That picture shows how complicated commit graphs can get in this scenario.
+In projects disallowing three-way merges, we would frequently rebase the feature branch on top of the main branch:

 ![](frequent_rebases.svg){style="display:block; margin: auto;"}